waelhammoudeh/getdiff/README.md

 # Getdiff
-Program to fetch or download OpenStreetMap differ files for a specified region (area) from "www.geofabrik.de" web site public or internal servers.
+Program to fetch or download OpenStreetMaps differ files  also known as "change files" from remote server.

-Differ files on Geofabrik servers are daily diff updates (.osc.gz, Gzip compressed OSM XML).
-They contain the changes of one day.
-Regional extract files can be updated with them.

 The program is a command line tool written using C programming language intended to ease updating regional data extracts, can be called from scripts.
 Program does not update any data.